 Candidates are paired together for the practical examinations components so that they may act as patient models for one another during the Ontario Clinical (Practical) Examinations.
-You may decline consent (noted at the time of registration for the exam) from being a patient model for mobility, health, religious or other reasons.
+You may decline consent from being a patient model for mobility, health, religious or other reasons when registering for the exam.
 In such instances, a stand-in patient model will be appointed by the College.
+As sufficient lead time is needed for securing patient models, requests for patient modeling exemption received after the exam registration deadline has passed cannot be granted.